tzolov/zeppelin-ambari-plugin/README.md

 [Apache Zeppelin](https://zeppelin.incubator.apache.org/) service for [Apache Ambari](https://ambari.apache.org/).
 It allows you to install and manage Zeppelin as an Ambari service.
 The plugin is compatible with Ambari `1.7`, `2.0.x` and `2.1.x` and Stacks: `PHD3.0`, `HDP2.2x` and `HDP2.3`.
 To embed the Zeppelin UI pages within Ambari you can use the [Ambari Webpage Embedder](https://github.com/tzolov/ambari-webpage-embedder-view) project.

-> This project builds upon the excellent work done in the [ambari-zeppelin-service](https://github.com/hortonworks-gallery/ambari-zeppelin-service).
+> This project builds upon the excellent work done by Ali Bajwa in the [ambari-zeppelin-service](https://github.com/hortonworks-gallery/ambari-zeppelin-service).

 The original code was refactored to clean some unnecessary functionality and keep the focus only on the Zeppelin service.
 The dependecies and assumptions on pre-installed services are removed.
 Also is removed the build-on-the-fly functionality.
 Instead it is expected that the installer will provide a link to a Zeppelin tarball build (default tarball links are provided).
 The plugin installation is simplified and one can install the packages through a public YUM repository.